smooth move: how to prepare pets for a move

 Because your pets are such an important part of you and your children’s lives, it’s important to include them in your moving plans from the beginning.
 There are few things sadder than having to move without your pets, or arriving to your destination to find that your pets aren’t accepted.
 Planning out your move well in advance can avoid this heartbreak.

-- Before you even start looking for new housing, check into local ordinances regarding pets.
+1. Before you even start looking for new housing, check into local ordinances regarding pets.
 Some cities have enacted breed bans that may limit you and your pet from moving there.
 Be sure your new housing situation accepts pets.

-- Arrange for a final veterinary visit for your pets.
+2. Arrange for a final veterinary visit for your pets.
 This way you can get a clean bill of health and obtain a copy of their veterinary records to pass on to their next vet.
 You should also get a health certificate for each pet.
 It will be required if you are traveling to your new home by air, and though it’s rare, you could be stopped when crossing state lines by car and asked for your pets’ health certificates.

-- If you’re moving overseas, be sure to thoroughly research the requirements for pet entry into a foreign country.
+3. If you’re moving overseas, be sure to thoroughly research the requirements for pet entry into a foreign country.
 Military veterinarians have lots of practice in this area.
 If your pets normally see a civilian veterinarian, make sure you bring all of your paperwork with you – you can’t rely on them to know all of the regulations your new country may have.

-- If you are traveling by air, visit the airline’s website for specific information on flying with pets, including where they can ride and what size crates they will need.
+4. If you are traveling by air, visit the airline’s website for specific information on flying with pets, including where they can ride and what size crates they will need.
 You don’t want to have your pets get turned away from a flight on moving day.

-- If you’re traveling by car and you have anxious pets or pets who get carsick, make sure your vet has prescribed enough medication to get you and your pets to your final destination.
+5. If you’re traveling by car and you have anxious pets or pets who get carsick, make sure your vet has prescribed enough medication to get you and your pets to your final destination.

-- Before you move, notify the company that supplied your pets’ microchips.
+6. Before you move, notify the company that supplied your pets’ microchips.
 Let them know you’ll be moving and give them your new contact information.
 Do the same with your dog insurance and cat insurance provider.
 Petplan pet insurance offers coverage in all 50 states and Washington D.C., so no matter where in the U.S. you travel, your best friends will be protected.